fac-members/fac-slides/src/slides/tfb-showcase.md

 ---

-We have been able to continue developing our Tech for Better programme throughout 2020 and 2021 due to this funding.
+This support allows us to continue developing our Tech for Better programme throughout 2020 and 2021.
 The funding has directly supported building of ten MVPs, including those presented today.
 Eight of these were built with Ideas and Pioneers grantees.

 ---

 The programme has provided valuable real-world experience for our developers while they seek full-time employment.

+---

+We have provided practical Product Management experience to PHF grantees and validation of their planned new digital services.

 ---